PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 * For more information about `--inject-mcc` option see [Use Mbed Cloud Client Credentials](#Use-Mbed-Cloud-Client-Credentials)

 ##### Select release branch
-Different branches of Mbed Linux can be checkout and built by passing the `--branch` option through to `build.sh`.
+Different branches of MBL can be checkout and built by passing the `--branch` option through to `build.sh`.
 The bleeding edge of mainline development takes place on the 'master' branch.

 To build MBL for Raspberry PI 3 (RPi3):
-Checkout and build the release branch `mbl-XXX` for Mbed linux:
+Checkout and build the release branch `mbl-XXX` for MBL:
 ```
 ./mbl-tools/build-mbl/run-me.sh -- --branch mbl-XXX --machine raspberrypi3-mbl
 ```